barryclark/jekyll-now/_posts/VRD/2018-08-31-Windows_Diffing.md

 Vulnerable - [Microsoft Old Security Patch](https://www.microsoft.com/en-us/download/confirmation.aspx?id=52868),
 Patched version - [Microsoft New Security Update](http://www.catalog.update.microsoft.com/Search.aspx?q=3203859).

-Microsoft supply us the means to decompile such files through the [expand.exe](https://msdn.microsoft.com/en-us/library/dn898569.aspx) tool.
+Microsoft supplies us the means to decompile such files through the [expand.exe](https://msdn.microsoft.com/en-us/library/dn898569.aspx) tool.
 Running the tool we can unpack and extract all the contents of this update and then search the general distribution files for what has been changed.

 Expanding the .msu file first, with the command expand.exe -F:* <filename> <destination>, which then provides us with four new files.